 These are challenging times for everyone, landlords and renters included.
 As always, we continue working to ensure our landlords are armed with the latest information impacting their rental businesses.

 With unemployment at an all-time high and an uncertain future ahead, many renters are struggling to pay rent.

-To help stabilize the economy and provide relief for all Americans, part of the US government’s federal stimulus package includes providing money directly to citizens based on income levels.
+To help stabilize the economy and provide relief for all Americans, part of the US government’s federal stimulus package includes providing money directly to citizens based on income levels with stimulus checks.

-Aside from SBA loans for landlords, which have been slow to fund, the money paid to individuals was seen as a potential lifeline for impacted renters and landlords.
+Aside from SBA loans for landlords, which have been slow to fund, the stimulus checks paid to individuals was seen as a potential lifeline for impacted renters and landlords.

 But now it appears that banks might be keeping stimulus funds to themselves to cover for any outstanding fees and debts owed to creditors by the individuals entitled to that money.